BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 This view is both awe-inspiring and disquieting: I admire the explanatory power of Luhmann's theory, yet I feel a deep urge to challenge or even disprove it.
 It confronts us with the unsettling notion that society evolves autonomously, beyond our direct influence, regardless of our individual ideals and aspirations.

-I first encountered Luhmann's theory while preparing a lecture on sustainable artificial intelligance.
+I first encountered Luhmann's theory while preparing a lecture on sustainable artificial intelligence.
 In researching future competencies, including sustainability competencies {% cite Brundiers2020 %}, I noted that systems thinking is emphasized as a fundamental skill for addressing complex issues.
 However, I doubt that Luhmann's work appears on the reading lists or syllabi of most courses on sustainability.
 Outside of Germany, he remains relatively unknown for a few reasons.
 His writing, e.g.,